PILOTEK79/AeroVision-3D-/README.md

 ⸻

-⭐ Support
+🌟 Support

-If you found this project interesting, consider giving it a ⭐ on GitHub.
+If you enjoyed this project or found it useful, consider giving it a ⭐ Star on GitHub.

-Your support encourages further improvements and future educational technology projects.
+Your support helps motivate future improvements and new educational technology projects.

+⸻

+📄 License

+This project is intended for educational, learning, and portfolio purposes.

 ⸻